dehancer/dehancer-xmp-cpp/external/exiv2/contrib/vms/README.md

 Please install [Vagrant](https://www.vagrantup.com/) and a supported provider (e.g. libvirt, VirtualBox).

-Choose a box from the above list and open in the directory where the `Vagrantfile` resides:
+Choose a box from the above list and run in the directory where the `Vagrantfile` resides:
 ``` shell
 vagrant up $name